-The papers published on this webpage are peer reviewed papers that were presented at the 2015 SPEVI Biennial Conference, (Melbourne, VIC, Australia, 12-15 January 2015).
+The below listed papers are peer reviewed papers that were presented at the 2015 SPEVI Biennial Conference, (Melbourne, VIC, Australia, 12-15 January 2015).

 The papers are listed alphabetically on authors' names.